DaniVasq/holberton-system_engineering-devops/0x00-shell_basics/README.md

-The script command for absolute path name
+Script commands for the shell